Ancestry...it runs Deep and Matters

 Arya Samaj sought change from the growing social-economic injustices and futile religious practices, encouraging education ad equal opportunity for both women and men.
 It opposes child marriages, the purdah system and the practice of sati.

 Learning about their values and origin was the missing piece I needed to complete me.
-I am proud and honoured that Biji's rebellious spirit is alive and Papji's integrity and the pursuit for truth runs deep in my veins.
+I am proud and honored that Biji's rebellious spirit is alive and Papji's integrity and the pursuit for truth runs deep in my veins.